Frequently asked questions about the new Quentin Blake Centre for Illustration.

 We believe that illustration makes the world a more curious, equal and compassionate place, and can help us explore our shared past.
 So we’re on a mission to empower everyone to illustrate their stories, explore the imagery around them and use illustration to examine the way we live and work.

-At an industrial heritage site called New River Head in Clerkenwell, London.
+Quentin Blake Centre for Illustration is based within an industrial heritage site called New River Head.
 It is a unique place with a fascinating history.

-We are making the least intervention possible to make the abandoned buildings that will house the Centre welcoming and accessible.
-During the restoration, all material currently on the site will be reused and any new materials will be sustainably sourced.
-When our site is in operation it will be powered by an air source heat pump that produces no carbon emissions.
+We made the least intervention possible to make the abandoned buildings that house the Centre welcoming and accessible.
+During the restoration, material currently on the site was reused and new materials were sustainably sourced.

-We will have volunteering and other opportunities to get involved with our work when the Centre opens in 2026.
 For updates on our opportunities, sign up for our e-newsletter and follow us on Facebook(opens in new window), Instagram(opens in new window) and LinkedIn(opens in new window).

 Please email community@qbcentre.org.uk or call +44 (0)20 8150 7100.